cannonkeys/ck-docs/docs/brutal-v2-build-guide.md

 **Pre-assembly checklist:**
 1.  **Check for flaws**

 Check for any major external flaws that would disqualify the board as an A-stock unit or the version purchased.
 If you have any questionable flaws, please stop and contact us immediately.
 The keyboard must be unbuilt and unused in the case a replacement is required.

 2.  **Double check the contents**

 If you haven’t done so already, please double-check to ensure all contents from Part 1 are accounted for.

 3.  **Test the PCB**

-	Check the bag - Make sure there are no broken-off hotswap sockets or USB connectors rattling around in the bag.
+Check the bag and make sure there are no broken-off hotswap sockets or USB connectors rattling around in the bag.
 Plug in the PCB and verify that your computer detects it as a device.

 !!!
 Note
     If you are testing key functionality at this stage, do note that the caps lock position is bound to Fn (referred to as MO(1) in qmk) by default, and will not send a keystroke on its own.
 Instead, hold the caps lock position and press the numrow, and see if it sends F1-F12 rather than the number/character.